eldraco/domain_analyzer/README.md

 - crawler.py
 - pyText2pdf.py

+If you have any issues with the GeoIP database, please download it from its original source [here](http://geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz).
+And install it in where your system needs it, usually at /opt/local/share/GeoIP/GeoIP.dat

 # Requests
 If you have any question, please send us an email!
 They are in the python files.